 The keys to a successful partnership are thorough planning, allocation of resources, clear agreements and long-term commitment to the project.
-The goal of a Shelter Ally partnership is transformational change on the part of the mentee group.
+For mentor groups, particularly those that rely on transport to meet adoption demand, taking on a partner can seem like an easy decision.
+But remember, the goal of a Shelter Ally partnership is transformational change on the part of the mentee group, not just a steady source of adoptable transport animals (in fact, if mentorship is done correctly, that source of excess animals from the mentee group should all but dry up).
 Before signing up to serve as a mentor, groups should ask themselves:

 - Do we have full commitment from leadership?
-Mentorship can't be only the work of one or two individuals; it must be a program with full support and dedication from leadership, factored into strategic planning, budgeting, staffing, etc. Support from the mentor group must continue even if individual staff members leave the organization. - Do we have staff buy-in?
-After all, shelter work is difficult enough; asking staff to take on mentorship of another organization, experiencing their challenges and heartbreaks, can be overwhelming and may lead to burnout.
-Supporting staff to help save lives in another community can be rewarding when done well. - Do we have the financial resources required?
-Mentors certainly cannot be expected to fund their mentee shelter (although income realized from adoption of transferred animals can be reinvested in the mentee shelter), but the mentorship process unquestionably involves devoting staff time and expertise, travel and other resources to another group, rather than applying them locally. - Do we have support from our donors and community?
-It can be difficult for those not in our field to see the critical importance of spreading lifesaving efforts even beyond their backyard; communicating the message that their local support is being magnified globally is essential. - Do we have the expertise?
-Mentor groups should be realistic about their strengths and abilities and look for a mentee that generally aligns well with their areas of expertise. - Do we have our own house in order?
-Every group has unique operating needs and philosophies, but there are well-accepted industry best practices that mentor groups must have in place themselves before they can help others.
-Before taking on a mentee, it is vital to perform a comprehensive self-assessment.
-There are several useful tools for this purpose, including those listed at humanepro.org/assess.
-At a minimum, every mentor group needs to be enrolled in Shelter Animals Count and practice open, conversation-based adoptions (ideally implementing Adopters Welcome).
+Mentorship can't be just the work of one or two individuals; it must be a program with full support and dedication from leadership and should be factored into strategic planning, budgeting, staffing, etc. Support from the mentor group must continue even if individual staffers close to the program leave the organization. - Do we have staff buy-in?
+After all, shelter work is difficult enough; asking staff to take on mentorship of another organization, experiencing their challenges and heartbreaks, can be overwhelming.
+Be sure that staff understand and share the long-term commitment to helping save lives in another community. - Do we have the financial resources required?
+Mentors certainly cannot be expected to fund their mentee shelter (although income realized from adoption of transferred animals should be reinvested in the source shelter), but the mentorship process unquestionably involves devoting staff time and expertise, travel and other resources to another group, rather than applying them locally. - Do we have support from our donors and community?
+It can be difficult for those not in our field to see the critical importance of spreading lifesaving efforts even beyond their backyard; communicating the message that their local support is being magnified globally is essential. - Do we have the expertise, or are we willing to get it?
+Mentor groups should be realistic about their strengths and abilities and look for a mentee that generally aligns well with their areas of expertise (for example, a cats-only group probably shouldn't take on a municipal dog shelter as a mentee unless they are willing to bring on supplemental assistance).

+Do we have our own house in order?
+Every group has unique operating needs and philosophies, but there are well-accepted industry best practices that mentor groups must have in place themselves before they try to help others.
+Before taking on a mentee, it is vital to perform a comprehensive selfassessment.
+There are several useful tools for this purpose, including those listed at animalsheltering.org/assess.
+At a minimum, every mentor group needs to be enrolled in Shelter Animals Count and the Million Cat Challenge and practice open, conversationbased adoptions (ideally implementing Adopters Welcome).
 And every prospective mentor group should utilize the ASPCA's Shelter Care Checklists: Putting ASV Guidelines into Action to ensure they themselves are meeting the highest standards of animal care in their day-to-day operations.